 What is Community Day?

-Each Friday, the weekly Community Day Program brings the entire school together in a shared activity with their "buddy" in another grade.
-Kindergarteners and 8th grade students are a buddy team and students in grades 1-3 are placed in buddy pairs or groups with students in grades 4-7.
+Each Friday, the weekly Community Day Program brings the entire school together in a shared activity with their “buddy” in another grade.
+Kindergarteners and 8th grade students are grouped in buddy teams and students in grades 1-3 are placed in buddy pairs or groups with students in grades 4-7.
 The Buddy program creates community throughout the school, and most students know every other student in the school in just a short time.
 Community Day activities are generally centered around the current theme or current events.

 How does the Family Cooperative work?

 All GreenMount School parents are automatically members of the CO-OP (Community Objective – Operation Participation).
 Upon signing the enrollment contract each parent has agreed to provide 40 hours of service to the school or pay additional fees to support the operation of GreenMount.
 Participation in the CO-OP is one of the primary community-building aspects of the school and creates partnership in the educational journey.
 Additionally, the CO-OP defrays operating costs.
 See CO-OP for more information.